 A 2006 comedy in which a videogame developer has to move in with some old ladies; hilarity ensues.
 Screens as a benefit for 15-year-old Amber Gentry, a performer at the Clinton St.'s Rocky Horror cabaret who was recently diagnosed with a rare form of cancer.
 Clinton Street Theater.

-Great Ecstasy of Woodcarver Steiner & Lessons of
+The Great Ecstasy of Woodcarver Steiner & Lessons of Darkness

 Werner Herzog's eye glides effortlessly over unearthly alien landscapes, periodically revealing the distorted presence of mankind.
 At once horrific and stunningly beautiful, Lessons of Darkness was filmed before and after the Kuwaiti oil fields were set ablaze in the early '90s.
 (They still burn today!)
 Herzog does the impossible by making a film that at once conveys the profound physical beauty of destruction while also allowing the viewer to succumb to philosophical repulsion.
 Screens with The Great Ecstasy of Woodcarver Steiner, Herzog's 1974 short about champion ski-flier Walter Steiner.
 LANCE CHESS Northwest Film Center's Whitsell Auditorium.